- Modules Intro

-Employee’s schedules are automatically displayed during scheduling, helping the scheduler to see each person’s availabilty, avoiding double-booking.
+Employee’s schedules are automatically displayed during scheduling, helping the scheduler to see each person’s availability, avoiding double-booking.

 Soft Scheduling allows specific hours to be reserved for Capacity information without taking the time to identify the specific employees.

-Schedule Calendar displays all Orders in need of scheduling to help avoid overlooking importance details.
+Schedule Calendar displays all Orders in need of scheduling to help avoid overlooking important details.